 Lunch meals at specialty restaurants usually are priced a bit lower and only on sea days.
-Breakfast is quite rare to be offered at Royal Caribbean specialty restaurants.
-Some specialty venues, like Johnny Rockets on Oasis-class ships and Chops Grille, transform to offer breakfast for no additional fee.
+Breakfast is quite rare to be offered at Royal Caribbean specialty restaurants aside from an included breakfast for Pinnacle members.
+Some specialty venues, like Johnny Rockets on Oasis Class ships, transform to offer breakfast for no additional fee.

 For breakfast or lunch, advanced reservations are not usually available nor required.

 Royal Caribbean welcomes children that are 12 years old or younger to its specialty restaurants (when accompanied by an adult) and even offers them special pricing.

 Kids ages 6-12 can dine at specialty restaurants for a $10 cover charge.
 Kids 5 years old and under eat free.

 In fact, some specialty restaurants have a special kids menu that offers kid-friendly favorites from the regular menu.
 Children under the age of 5 will have a menu similar to the kids menu from the Main Dining Room.

 Wonderland Imaginative Cuisine, 150 Central Park, and Chef's Table do allow kids, but are best enjoyed by children 13 years or older.